-Stay connected with the University of Arizona as Arizona Connection brings the University to you, covering a wide variety of subjects that let you discover the universe, trends in education or even little known historical facts.
-Weekly lectures, forums, conferences and panel discussions tackle an array of topics including science, education, health and politics to keep you current on scientific discoveries and issues of importance to daily life.
+Arizona Connection, is your destination to explore videos covering a wide variety of topics.
+Produced by Arizona Public Media, the Arizona Connection webpage features lectures, forums, conferences and panel discussions - many presented by the University of Arizona.
+Explore this vast library of videos that tackle an array of topics including science, education, health and politics, and keep current on scientific discoveries and issues of importance to daily life.

 "The astonishingly complex human brain is the product of hundreds of millions of years of evolution.
 Layered upon its ancestral core of ancient molecules and neural circuits, which have comparable functions in other animals, new structures have evolved that expand the capacity of the human brain to flexibly process information and to elaborate complex behaviors.
 Human brains are continuously remodeled by environmental forces and by the enormous sum of information generated by human inventiveness.
 These new technologies further expand the power of our brain to manipulate information and interact with countless others in remote environments that once were far beyond our reach.
 Today, sophisticated techniques allow us to probe the structure and function of our own brains and those of other species with the aim of better understanding how brains originated and where the evolution of our own brain will take us" - University of Arizona College of Science.